-If you’re looking at extending your property, you might have come across options including conservatories and orangeries.
+If you’re considering an extension to your property, you might have come across options including conservatories and orangeries.
 At this point, you’re probably wondering what exactly an orangery is and what makes it different to a conservatory.

 What is an orangery?